-Prerequisites: ARTZ106 or consent of the instructor
+Prerequisites: A "C-" or higher in ARTZ106 or consent of instructor

 Practice and principles of painting in traditional media, including watercolor, acrylic, and oil painting.
 The course emphasis is on acquiring and refining technical skills, composition, and application of color theory.
 Research in historical and contemporary strategies.